proton-nativejs/proton-native/docs/debugging.md

 ## react-devtools

-Currently, Proton Native allows you to use `react-devtools` to debug your code out of the box.
+Currently, Valence Native allows you to use `react-devtools` to debug your code out of the box.

 It works automatically if you: